Islamic Golden Age: Education

 Madrasas were devoted principally to study of law, but they also offered other subjects such as theology, medicine, and mathematics.
 The madrasa complex usually consisted of a mosque, boarding house, and a library.
 It was maintained by a waqf (charitable endowment), which paid salaries of professors, stipends of students, and defrayed the costs of construction and maintenance.
 The madrasa was unlike a modern college in that it lacked a standardized curriculum or institutionalized system of certification.

 Muslims distinguished disciplines inherited from pre-Islamic civilizations, such as philosophy and medicine, which they called "sciences of the ancients" or "rational sciences", from Islamic religious sciences.
 Sciences of the former type flourished for several centuries, and their transmission formed part of the educational framework in classical and medieval Islam.
 In some cases, they were supported by institutions such as the House of Wisdom in Baghdad, but more often they were transmitted informally from teacher to student.

-The University of Al Karaouine, founded in 859 AD, is listed in The Guinness Book Of Records as the world's oldest degree-granting university.
+The University of al-Qarawiyyin (al-Karaouine), founded in 859 AD, is listed in The Guinness Book Of Records as the world's oldest degree-granting university.
 The Al-Azhar University was another early madrasa now recognized as a university.
 The madrasa is one of the relics of the Fatimid caliphate.
 The Fatimids traced their descent to Muhammad's daughter Fatimah and named the institution using a variant of her honorific title Al-Zahra (the brilliant).
 Organized instruction in the Al-Azhar Mosque began in 978.
 Arabic became a trade language.
 The Muslim-ruled Spanish capital of Córdoba, which surpassed Constantinople as the Europe's largest city, also became a prominent world leading centre of education and learning producing numerous polymaths.